RebeccaFransson/CK-horselife/README.md

 > My brilliant Vue project

 # How to distribute it
-npm run dev
+npm run build

 npm run serve

-Move images to static
+Move images to new static folder

 Check that it works with serve again

 Change dist-folder to docs-folder

 Push to github

 ## Commands